-- INFRA-2008-3.1: ERA-NET supporting cooperation for research infrastructures in all S&T fields.
+- INFRA-2009-3.1: ERA-NET supporting cooperation for research infrastructures in all S&T fields.
 In line with the objectives of the ERA-NET scheme, projects to be supported under this topic should aim at developing and strengthening the cooperation and coordination of national and/or regional and programmes for research infrastructure.
 This topic is open to all fields of science and technology.
 An ERA-NET may be specific to a type of research infrastructures or generic.
-Eligible partners are only programme owners, which are typically national/regional ministries/governments responsible for defining, financing or managing research programme and programme managers such as research councils or funding agencies. - INFRA-2008-3.2: Studies, conferences and coordination actions supporting policy development, including international cooperation, in all S&T fields.
-The monitoring and further development of a European policy for research infrastructures needs in 2008 the development of specific actions, such as: - studies on the regional impacts of research infrastructures, - impact studies related to the ERA green paper.

-This helps to take stock of the advancement of activities in the various areas covered, as well as of the development of access and IPR policies for pan-European research infrastructures.
+Eligible partners are only programme owners, which are typically national/regional ministries/governments responsible for defining, financing or managing research programme and programme managers such as research councils or funding agencies1. - 3.2: Studies, conferences and coordination actions supporting policy development, including international cooperation, in all S&T fields.
+This helps to take stock of the advancement of activities in the various areas covered, as well as of the development of access and IPR policies for research infrastructures of pan-European interest.